pablo-abc/svelte-markdown/README.md

 # Svelte Markdown

 A markdown parser that renders into Svelte Components.
-Inspired by [ReactMarkdown](https://github.com/remarkjs/react-markdown) and probably really inefficient.
+Inspired by [ReactMarkdown](https://github.com/remarkjs/react-markdown).

 ## Installation